Local extinction

 Local extinction, also extirpation, is the termination of a species (or other taxon) in a chosen geographic area of study, though it still exists elsewhere.
 Local extinctions are contrasted with global extinctions.

 Local extinctions mark a change in the ecology of an area.
 It has sometimes been followed by a replacement of the species taken from other locations, such as with wolf reintroduction.

-The term "local extinction" is highly vernacular.
-The more proper biological term is extirpation.

 Discussion

 Glaciation is one factor that leads to local extinction.
 This was the case during the Pleistocene glaciation event in North America.
 During this period, most of the native North American species of earthworm were killed in places covered by glaciation.
 This left them open for colonization by European earthworms brought over in soil from Europe.

-Species naturally become extirpated from islands over time.
+Species naturally become extinct from islands over time; this can be either local extinction if the species also occurs elsewhere, or in cases of island endemism, outright extinction.
 The number of species an island can support is limited by its geographical size.
-Because many islands were relatively recently formed due to climate change at the end of the Pleistocene when the sea level rose, and these islands most likely had the same complement of species as found on the mainland, counting the species which still survive at present on a statistically large enough amount of islands will give the parameters with which certain groups of species such as plants or birds will become less biodiverse on a given island over a given period of time, depending on its size.
+Because many islands were relatively recently formed due to climate change at the end of the Pleistocene when the sea level rose, and these islands most likely had the same complement of species as found on the mainland, counting the species that still survive at present on a statistically large enough number of islands will give the parameters with which certain groups of species such as plants or birds will become less biodiverse on a given island over a given period of time, depending on its size.
 The same calculations can also be applied to determine when species will disappear from nature parks ('islands' in many senses), mountain tops and mesas (see sky islands), forest remnants or other such distributional patches.
 This research also demonstrates that certain species are more prone to extinction than others, a species has an intrinsic extinction-ability (incidence function).

 Some species exploit or require transient or disturbed habitats, such as vernal pools, a human gut, or burnt woodland after forest fires, and are characterised by highly fluctuating population numbers and shifting distributional patterns.
 Many natural ecosystems cycle through a standard succession, pioneer species disappear from a region as the ecosystem matures and reaches a climax community.